Bayesian Inference of Local Projections with Roughness Penalty Priors: Introduction

-In order to improve the statistical efficiency, we develop a fully Bayesian approach that can be used to estimate local projections using roughness penalty priors as well as B-spline basis expansions.
-The proposed priors, which are adapted from Bayesian splines \citep{Lang2004}, are generated from an intrinsic Gaussian Markov random field; that is, they induce random-walk behavior on a sequence of parameters.
+In order to improve the statistical efficiency, we develop a fully Bayesian approach that can be used to estimate local projections using roughness penalty priors as well as B-spline basis expansions.\footnote{See, e.g., \citet{Geweke2005} for a general introduction to Bayesian analysis.} The proposed priors, which are adapted from Bayesian splines \citep{Lang2004}, are generated from an intrinsic Gaussian Markov random field; that is, they induce random-walk behavior on a sequence of parameters.
 By incorporating such prior-induced smoothness, we can use information contained in successive observations to enhance the statistical efficiency of an inference.
 We compare the proposed approach with the existing approaches through a series of Monte Carlo experiments.
-The approach is applied to an analysis of monetary policy shocks in the United States to show how the roughness penalty priors successively smooth impulse responses and improve the statistical efficiency in terms of predictive accuracy.
-Furthermore, we show that such improvements are almost entirely owing to the roughness penalty priors, and not to the B-spline expansions.
+The proposed approach is applied to an analysis of monetary policy shocks in the United States to show how the roughness penalty priors successively smooth impulse responses and improve statistical efficiency in terms of predictive accuracy.
+Furthermore, we show that such improvements are almost entirely attributable to the roughness penalty priors and not to the B-spline expansions.